SolarHorizon/rodux-utils/docs/solutions/immut.md

 In this example, we're using Rodux on the server to keep track of multiple players' inventories.
 We're going to write a handler for an `itemAdded` action.
-It'll add the item, stored in `action.payload`, to the player's inventory.
+It'll add the item stored in `action.payload`, to the player's inventory.
 We'll get the UserId of the player from `action.meta.userId`.

 Using an Immut "producer":